joshsurber/joshsurber/resume/resume.md

 ## OBJECTIVE

-Bring over 20 years of expertise in relationship-building from managing food service and retail environments, as well as 20 years in freelance web development experience, into an established company.
+Bring over twenty years of expertise in relationship-building from both freelance web development and retail management into an established company.

 ## PROFESSIONAL SUMMARY